ISRI Press Header

 Key Features

-• Comprehensive coverage of supply chain analytics from foundational concepts to advanced optimization
+• Comprehensive coverage of supply chain analytics and optimization techniques

-• Detailed treatment of demand forecasting, inventory optimization, and network design
+• Integration of forecasting, inventory, logistics, and network design models

 Target Audience